 Training dogs isn’t easy.
 There are certain breeds that are highly trainable, but their ability to follow your command largely depends on three factors: the breed’s ancestry, the effectiveness of your training methods and the type of commands the dog is getting from you.
+This is why getting to know your puppy breeder is pivotal.

 If all three factors fall into place, you can enjoy an amicable friend, who will do whatever it takes to keep you safe and comfortable.
 However, if, for example, your commands are against the dog’s nature, you might find yourself struggling to keep the dog on the leash.